openstack/os-ken/doc/source/test-of-config-with-linc.rst

 Testing OF-config support with LINC
 ===================================

-This page describes how to setup LINC and test Ryu OF-config with it.
+This page describes how to setup LINC and test OS-Ken OF-config with it.

 The procedure is as follows.
 Although all the procedure is written for reader's convenience,